C191068/Ali_Khatami_EtherJs7/README.md

 ```

-This is waht an environent variable is <br>
+This is what an environent variable is <br>

+It sis a variable in our terminal or scripting environment <br>